-Floaters: The Company offers services encompassing drilling, completion and maintenance of offshore wells.
-The drilling contracts relate to employment of semi-submersible rigs and drillships.
+Floaters: We offer services encompassing drilling, completion and maintenance of offshore exploration and production wells.
+The drilling contracts relate to semi-submersible rigs and drillships for harsh and benign environments in mid-, deep- and ultra-deep waters.

-Jack-up rigs: The Company offers services encompassing drilling, completion and maintenance of offshore exploration and production wells.
-The drilling contracts relate to Jack-up rigs for operations in harsh and benign environment.
+Jack-up rigs: We offer services encompassing drilling, completion and maintenance of offshore exploration and production wells.
+The drilling contracts relate to jack-up rigs for operations in harsh and benign environment.